rwdevlead/terraform-codespaces/labs/lab_05_working_with_state_data_sources_and_cli/azure.md

 # Notice that sensitive outputs show as (sensitive)
 # To view sensitive outputs, use the state show command:
-terraform state show output.subscription_id terraform state show output.tenant_id

-# Or use the -json flag with terraform output:
-terraform output -json subscription_id
+terraform output subscription_id
+terraform output tenant_id
 ```

 Notice how sensitive outputs are handled differently:
 - Regular `terraform output` will show "(sensitive)" for these values
-- Using `terraform state show` or `terraform output -json` allows you to view the actual values
+- Using `terraform output <output-name>` allows you to view the actual values
 - This helps protect sensitive information from being accidentally displayed in logs or terminal output

 ### 9. Clean Up All Resources